elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-mathematical-proofs-support-physical-theories.md

 url: /learn/mathematics/questions/how-do-mathematical-proofs-support-physical-theories
 score: -1.0
 related_article1:
-    id: 119482
+    id: 119487
     title: >-
-        How does the law of gravitation demonstrate the relationship between physics and mathematics?
+        What are the philosophical implications of the relationship between physics and mathematics?
-    subject: Physics
+    subject: Philosophy and Greek Myths
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-philosophical-implications-of-the-relationship-between-physics-and-mathematics
 related_article2:
-    id: 119499
+    id: 119500
     title: >-
-        What is the role of geometry in understanding physical space?
+        How do physicists ensure the accuracy of mathematical models in physics?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/what-is-the-role-of-geometry-in-understanding-physical-space
+    url: /learn/physics/questions/how-do-physicists-ensure-the-accuracy-of-mathematical-models-in-physics
 related_article3:
-    id: 119473
+    id: 119495
     title: >-
-        What is Faraday's Law and how does it relate to mathematics?
+        What is the historical significance of the relationship between physics and mathematics?
     subject: Physics
-    url: /learn/physics/questions/what-is-faradays-law-and-how-does-it-relate-to-mathematics
+    url: /learn/physics/questions/what-is-the-historical-significance-of-the-relationship-between-physics-and-mathematics
 related_article4:
-    id: 119501
+    id: 119475
     title: >-
-        What are some modern advancements in mathematical physics?
+        How is mathematical language used in physics?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/what-are-some-modern-advancements-in-mathematical-physics
+    url: /learn/physics/questions/how-is-mathematical-language-used-in-physics
 related_article5:
-    id: 119472
+    id: 119490
     title: >-
-        How does mathematics help us understand natural phenomena?
+        How did ancient civilizations contribute to the development of mathematical physics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
+    url: /learn/mathematics/questions/how-did-ancient-civilizations-contribute-to-the-development-of-mathematical-physics
 ---

 &nbsp;